Quality Assurance and Compliance

-The Quality Assurance section of the Bureau of Grants Administration and Compliance is responsible for the design, development, implementation and evaluation of a comprehensive system of quality assurance including monitoring.
-The role of the Quality Assurance System is to assure financial accountability, program quality and regulatory compliance.
+The Quality Assurance section of the Bureau of Grants Administration and Compliance is responsible for the design, development, implementation and evaluation of a comprehensive quality assurance system, including monitoring.
+The role of the Quality Assurance and Compliance System is to assure financial accountability, program quality and regulatory compliance.
 As stewards of federal and state funds, it is incumbent upon the Division to monitor the use of federal funds and regulatory compliance of providers on a regular basis.
-With over 200 agencies and over 400 grants and contracts, the focus of the Quality Assurance System is the programs operating under the Adult Education and Family Literacy Act of 1998 (AEFLA) and the Perkins Act of 2006 (Perkins IV).
-An integral part of the Quality Assurance Process is to identify internal systems changes that may contribute to more effective and efficient operations.
+With over 200 agencies and over 400 grants and contracts, the focus of the Quality Assurance and Compliance System is the programs operating under the Adult Education and Family Literacy Act (AEFLA), Workforce Innovation and Opportunity Act of 2014 (WIOA), and The Strengthening Career & Technical Education for the 21st Century Act (Perkins V).
+An integral part of the Quality Assurance and Compliance Process is to identify internal systems changes that may contribute to more effective and efficient operations.

-Quality Assurance Resources
+Quality Assurance and Compliance Resources

-- Provider Training 2013-2014 (PDF)
+- Spring 2023 Provider Training (PDF)

-- Provider Training Fall 2014 (PDF)
+- Fall 2022 Provider Training

-Quality Assurance System
+Quality Assurance and Compliance System

 Purpose of Monitoring